ejdostal/elist_analysis/README.md

 <!-- Loyalty members became TechHub’s most consistent revenue stream by 2022, surpassing non-loyalty customers in both the annual AOV and annual revenue.
 MacBook Air Laptops had the highest refund rates among Apple products, warranting further review given their premium price point and sizable contribution to total revenue.->
 -->
-A deep dive into trends and insights, including a breakdown of sales trends by year, seasonality, product, and region can be found below.
+A deep dive into trends and insights, including a breakdown of sales trends by year, seasonality, product, region, and loyalty member status can be found below.

 <!--
 - [x] bulleted list, split into sections